aksommerville/fullmoon4/README.md

 - [ ] verify: Firewall must be on edge, with at least two vacant cells, and a solid on both ends.
 - [ ] verify: Chalk duplicates
 - [ ] verify: Resources named by sprite config, eg chalkguard strings
+- [ ] verify: 'indoors' should be the same for all edge neighbors, should change only when passing thru a door
 - [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
 - [ ] Make up a new item to take Corn's place.
 - [ ] Maps for full game.